 Get information to support you and your loved one with recovery from the ICU when you return home.

-Returning home after being in the ICU can be a challenging and emotional experience for both the patient and their family.
+Returning home after being in the ICU can be a challenging and emotional experience for both you and your family.
 While it’s a positive step, it’s important to be aware of the potential difficulties.
-There may be physical challenges, mental and emotional recovery, ongoing medical needs, sleep issues, changes in appetite, and cognitive changes.
+You may have physical challenges, mental and emotional recovery, ongoing medical needs, sleep issues, changes in appetite, and cognitive changes.

 Family members and caregivers may also face challenges when their loved one returns home.
 They might need to provide more hands-on care and emotional support while also coping with their own stress and exhaustion.
 Becoming a caregiver can be both physically and emotionally tiring, it is important to take care of yourself.